raphlinus/raphlinus.github.io/_posts/2019-11-21-reactive-ui.md

 <img src="/assets/reactive-ui-pipeline.svg" width="600" style="margin: auto; display: block;">

 So this is one of the dimensions on which to characterize the diversity of UI frameworks.
 At each stage in this pipeline, is the tree represented as a data structure or a trace?
 Both choices are generally viable, and in any pipeline when the tree is a trace, you can convert it pretty easily to a data structure by putting in a record/playback mechanism.
 This makes the stages more loosely coupled, but comes with costs: the memory for storing the tree nodes, and, often, some increased complexity, because trees can be messy to deal with.
-(Towards the end of this rant, I'll characterize some important examples of UI frameworks along this dimension and others)
+Later in this post, I'll characterize some important examples of UI frameworks along this dimension and others.

+There are a number of reasons to analyze the problem of UI as a pipeline of tree stages.
+Basically, the end-to-end transformation is so complicated it would be very difficult to express directly.
+So it's best to break it down into smaller chunks, stitched together in a pipeline.
+This is especially true when the transformation is stateful, as it makes sense to attribute that state to a particular stage in the pipeline.
+A good example is the position of a draggable splitter pane – that's clearly a concern of the "render object" stage of the pipeline; storing it with the application logic would clutter that, and dealing with it at the draw object stage is too low level.
+There are other reasons to deal explicitly with independent trees, for example to make clear interface boundaries between different parts of the system, such as stitching together multiple languages (the DOM is a sharp example, as we'll see below).

 Now let's get into the details of the transformations a bit.
 Generally you want to express this in code, because you need the flexibility.
 But the exact structure of the code depends on the representation of the tree, particularly data structure or trace, as well as other details.

+### Push vs pull interfaces

 Now is a good time to bring up "push" and "pull," I think.
 I was trying to make this concept apply to the entire pipeline, but found that real systems are hybrids.
 It makes more sense to apply it to a pipeline stage, or a sequence of pipeline stages.
 Since an in-memory data structure supports both push and pull, the most common structure you'll see is a sequence of stages pulling from the left and pushing to the right, with in-memory data structures at both ends.